 There are some nice extra features as well.
 For example, you’ll find a password manager.
 It’s not as good as the dedicated ones, but it surely beats keeping your credentials in a .txt file on your desktop.
 Plus, the installer automatically installs add-ons for Firefox and Chrome.
 Primarily the add-ons highlight dangerous URL links when you’re browsing the web and includes an on-screen keyboard if you suspect that your system has been infected with a keylogger.
 There’s also a taste of Kaspersky VPN, but given that it’s capped at 200MB/day, this isn’t much of a feature.

 Kaspersky offers a fine free antivirus alternative, but you’ll have to deal with the attempts to get you to pay for a subscription.
+Want to know more of what this antivirus has to offer?
+Read our in-depth Kaspersky Antivirus review.

 - Protection against ransomware